SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 The 80's *&ldquo;Free Grace&rdquo;* movement promotes numerous highly unusual, highly unlikely interpretations of the New Testament because of their need to defend a mistaken understanding of the word alone in the phrase "faith alone."

 > ⚠️ Under construction - I will update this with examples in time.
 You could refresh the page in a week or every so often.
+I will likely make a list of links to future articles here, that expand upon these bad interpretations.

 <a name="fruit" href="#contents" style="font-size:2.1em;">🚶📜 6.
 Does The 80's version of the Gospel teach against Christ's fruit-bearing metaphor and against the warnings of the Apostles?</a>